When Can You Use Lotion on Newborns?

 Baby lotion.
 Baby lotion was made for babies, developed with babies' sensitive skin in mind and formulated specifically for their needs and various soft skin types.
 Try to find a sensitive gentle product that is free of perfumes and synthetic fragrances as these are known to easily irritate their delicate skin.
 Other ingredients to watch out for are parabens, sulfates, artificial dyes/colors, and fragrances.

-You may experience the oil and lotion separation when using a true natural product with organic ingredients because there is no chemical added to mix/glue both ingredients well.
-Just shake the bottle more before you use it for the best touch!
+You may experience the oil and lotion separation when using a true natural product with organic ingredients because there is no chemical added to mix both ingredients well creating an emulsion.
+Just shake the bottle well before you use it for the best results.